openshift-pipelines/enhancements/enhancements/removing-midstream.md

 - (optional) Build images to make sure it works
 - `git review -f {branch-name}` to create a changeset

+### Automation & execution

+This "process" should be run automatically at a given pace.
+Today the `poll-upstream` job runs daily, and will upgrade the gerrit repository daily, generating a daily build.

+TBD

+### Where should this live

+One question is where all this automation should live.
+As of today, the choice is to make it live in the gerrit repository itself, making it the source of truth of mostly anything.

+We could think of moving all this outside of gerrit, with our own layout and copy the "generated" output to gerrit, so that it generates a changeset with the latest change we want for our build.
+We could also use that same repository to be the source of truth of all the other repository that we own / have to manage, a.k.a cpaas/product-configs/…, HB pipeline definitions, …

+The later is appealing *but* my feeling is that we can start simple, use gerrit for it, and as times goes, if we feel it would be better to own our own complete repository and layout, we could migrate to it.

 ## Alternatives

 ### Keep midstream, and automate midstream sync